 5. Based upon the following readings, students will participate in a barometer activity in which they respond to the assertion:

 The Nuremberg War Crimes Trials were successful in punishing those responsible for the crimes of World War II

 After reviewing the following selections from Holocaust and Human Behavior, students should organize themselves into a line, with one end representing absolute agreement with the statement and the other end absolute disagreement.
 Once they have situated themselves, invite students from either the extremes or the middle to explain their reasoning, and see if they can shift the location of other students.

-- Chapter 9, Judgment, "Humanity's Aspirations to Do Justice," "Obedience to Orders," "A Man of Words," "We Were Not Supposed To Think," "The Scientists of Annihilation," and "Less than Slaves."
+- Chapter 10: "Humanity's Aspirations to Do Justice," "Obedience to Orders," "A Man of Words," Obeying Orders, "The Scientists of Annihilation," and "Less than Slaves."

-- A second reading in chapter 9, Choices, includes the 1991 Yale commencement address by Guido Calabresi.
+- The reading Choices that Define Us from Holocaust and Human Behavior features the 1991 Yale commencement address by Guido Calabresi.
 This reading examines additional questions about justice, war guilt and responsibility.